gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - Review the subsection and discuss if you have any questions.

 ## Playbooks
-- Playbook is a method to execute multiple tasks on multiple groups of devices, intelligently, with one user-initiated command.
+- Playbooks are a method to execute multiple tasks on multiple groups of devices, intelligently, with one user-initiated command.
-- Playbook is the main means of Ansible automation.
+- Playbooks are the main means of Ansible automation.
 - Playbooks are written in YAML format.
 - A "playbook" is a collection of plays.
 - A playbook can have variables, parameters, loops, conditionals etc. to handle complex tasks.
-- Playbook typically have exetension .yml or .yaml
+- Playbooks typically have exetension .yml or .yaml
 - Playbook structure:
-  - Playbook contains a list of plays.
-  - Each "play", mainly has 2 sections: 1) play-level parameters and 2) one or more "tasks"
+  - Playbook contains one or more "plays" in a list.
+  - The goal of a "play" is to map a selection of hosts to some well-defined tasks.
-  - Each "tasks" section contains a list of modules.
+  - Each "tasks" section contains a list of modules to be executed in order.
-  - Each "module" consists a list of actions (~commands).
+  - Each "module" consists of a list of actions (~commands).
-  - All this is written in YAML format.
 - Here is a typical structure:

 ```